BhargavBJ/MNIST/README.md

 ## 🛠 Requirements (For Local Use)

-> If you want to run it locally instead of Colab, install the following:
+> If you want to run it locally instead of Colab, install the following(only if your device has a GPU):

 ```bash
 pip install torch torchvision matplotlib pillow